 Budget Basics: The 50/30/20 Rule Explained

 A simple framework for allocating your income across needs, wants, and savings.
-The foundation of every strong financial plan.
+The foundation of every strong financial plan, with examples at four

 How the 50/30/20 Rule Works